We are always keen to involve people in our research at OH CRF.

 PPI improves the quality of our research by making sure that research is delivered and communicated in accessible, person-centred ways.
 This practice helps develop research that better serves the needs and interests of our community.

-This group aims to improve the experience of research participants, supporting our researchers to develop a friendly and comfortable environment.
+The Engage group aims to improve the experience of research participants, supporting our researchers to develop a friendly and comfortable environment.
 We usually meet every two months.
 Our meetings are hybrid, with some people attending in person and others joining via Teams.
 We are always keen to hear from people who are interested in joining our group.

 There are also ad-hoc PPI opportunities, for example reviewing information sheets, supporting on staff interview panels, and attending mock research visits to share your perspective before research participants attend these visits.